Reactive-Extensions/RxJS/doc/mapping/highland/whyrx.md

   });
 ```

-## Backpressure ##
+## Multicast Backpressure ##

 In our applications, we consume a lot of data from external sources.
 But, what if our consumers cannot handle the load from the sequence?

 Highland.js uses the standard backpressure mechanisms such as `pause`/`resume` from standard node.js streams, as well as `throttle` and `debounce` for lossy operations.
+The pause/resume from normal node.js streams works great for unicast streams, meaning one sender and one receiver, however does not work well for multicast events.

 RxJS has a number of mechanisms to handle this in the [Backpressure and Observable Sequences](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/backpressure.md) documentation.
-This could come in the form of lossy operations such as `debounce`, `throttleFirst`, `sample`, `pausable`, to loss-less operations such as `pausableBuffered`, `buffer`, `windowed`, `stopAndWait`, etc.
+This could come in the form of lossy operations such as `debounce`, `throttleFirst`, `sample`, `pausable`, to loss-less operations such as `pausableBuffered`, `buffer`, `windowed`, `stopAndWait`, etc.  These work on the idea of multicast streams so that one consumer is not punished by another's inability to process the data in a timely manner.

 ## Build What You Want ##